dsccommunity/DscWorkshop/Exercises/Task1.md

 9. Without modifying anything yet, start the build script by executing:
     ```powershell
-    .\Build.ps1 -ResolveDependency
+    .\DscSample\Build.ps1 -ResolveDependency
     ```
     This command will download all dependencies that have been defined and build the entire environment.
+This can take a short while.
 10. After the build process has finished, a number of artifacts have been created.
 Let's have a look at the dev nodes first.
     To see which nodes are part of your development environment, please execute the following command:
     ```powershell